Salesforce connector

 - Token URL

 - The OAuth 2.0 token endpoint for your Salesforce instance.
-The value is your domain name plus
+Use your domain plus

-- The Consumer Key from your Salesforce Connected App.
+- The Consumer Key from your Salesforce External Client App OAuth settings (see Get API credentials).

 - Client Secret

-- The Consumer Secret from your Salesforce Connected App.
+- The Consumer Secret from your Salesforce External Client App OAuth settings.

-The connector uses the token URL to both obtain an access token and derive the instance base URL for API calls.
+The connector uses the token URL to obtain access tokens and to derive the instance base URL for API calls.
+The authorization URL is used only for the browser-based authorization step in the authorization code flow.

-You can test connectors as you're creating or editing the connector in Kibana.
+You can test connectors when you create or edit the connector in Kibana.
 The test verifies connectivity by running a simple SOQL query (SELECT Id FROM User LIMIT 1).

 The Salesforce connector has the following actions: